anrodse/DialogBox/README.md

 # AlertBox
-Message box for Windows Forms, adding timeout and disable crono
+MessageBox for Windows Forms, adding timeout and disable crono.
+It includes resize as needed, custom buttons, icons and result set.
+Show and ShowDialog static methods also implemented.